Fr\'echet random forests for metric space valued regression with non euclidean predictors: Discussion

 \section{Discussion}

-Two new tree-based methods, Fréchet trees and Fréchet random forests, for general metric spaces-valued data were introduced.
-Let us emphasize that the proposed methods are very versatile.
+Two new tree-based methods, Fr\'echet trees and Fr\'echet random forests, for general metric spaces-valued data were introduced.
+Let us emphasize that the proposed methods are very general.
 Indeed, input variables can thus all be of different kinds, each one having its own metric, and the kind of the output variable can also be a different one.